aksommerville/fullmoon4/README.md

 - - It's not that big a deal; caves only contain the Bell.
 The caves are there for the joy of playing, mostly.
 - [ ] Disable the hard-coded teleport spells!
 - [ ] Minor challenges and hazards for the desert.
+- [ ] Display total time and completion after killing the werewolf.
+- - Current best times to werewolf:
+- - - With Feather, Wand, Broom: 78 s
+- - - With all 14 things: 233 s

 ### April